aduud21/heckerbot/README.md

 //this does this
 ```

-_Prefix Commands:_

-You may view the prefix commands of the bot by going into the Files of this replit or saying mb!help on discord when running the bot

 _Slash commands:_

 You may view the slash commands of the bot by going into slashcommands folder